ratymatti/UnitConverter/README.md

 ## Overview

-The Unit Converter is a Java program designed to convert between different units of measurement, specifically focusing on temperatures and weights.
+The Unit Converter is a Java program designed to convert between different units of measurement, specifically focusing on temperatures, weights and lengths.
 It provides a user-friendly command-line interface for users to input their choices and perform conversions easily.

 ## Features

 1. **Modular Structure:**
-   - The program is organized into modular functions for temperature and weight conversions, making it easy to extend for additional unit types in the future.
+   - The program is organized into modular functions for temperature, weight and length conversions, making it easy to extend for additional unit types in the future.

 2. **User Interaction:**
-   - The program guides the user through a series of menus, allowing them to choose the type of units they want to convert (temperatures or weights) and then select the specific conversion within that category.
+   - The program guides the user through a series of menus, allowing them to choose the type of units they want to convert (temperatures, weights or lengths) and then select the specific conversion within that category.

 3. **Error Handling:**
    - The program incorporates error handling to manage unexpected inputs gracefully.
 It informs the user of invalid inputs and prompts them to enter the correct information.